Getting Started with Bluetooth Xpress

 The app also provides an OTA service for users.
 Silicon Labs strongly encourages users to perform an OTA update on BGX evaluation boards at the start of evaluation, to ensure that the module supports all the latest features and functionality.

 Also note that the mobile apps were built using the Xpress framework, which simplifies communication between BGX devices and mobile apps.
-The source code for BGX Commander, which includes the Xpress framework, is available for download through Simplicity Studio.
+The source code for BGX Commander, which includes the Xpress framework, is available on Github.

 The BGX13P Evaluation Board